 You dog probably has more stamina than a human.
 But do you really want to take that chance?

 So if your dog enjoys cold season swimming, a life jacket will keep him safe.

 Your dog may be unconscious in the water.

 Of course your dog is a champion swimmer.
 But what if he goes in the water accidentally?
 Say after hitting his head?

 Properly designed life jackets keep the wearer’s head above water, even when they’re unconscious.

-A life jacket gives you a handle for hauling your dog out of the water.
+A life jacket gives you a handle.

 What if your dog falls off a tall dock?
 Will you have to jump in after him to help him out of the water (not that you aren’t willing to, but who will take care of your pup if you get hurt rescuing him)?